artainmo/lem_in/README.md

 As an adaptation to this project:
 * I deduce from the bfs' "visited" array and "origin" array (origin related to the "visited" array) the shortest path to the end-room.
 * I let each ant go through the graph using bfs but I block access to the nodes that were visited by prior ants at the same time.
+* If a room for an ant is blocked by another ant, I create an alternative path, that consists of the ant waiting until the room is free and then following the other ant on its path.
+The alternative paths are compared with the path that has been found or not and the shortest one is kept.
-* If no accessible rooms are empty the ant waits in current room.
+* If no accessible rooms are empty the ant is forced to wait in current room.

 ## Documentation
 [Depth First Search or DFS for a Graph](https://www.geeksforgeeks.org/depth-first-search-or-dfs-for-a-graph/)<br>